 You must carefully consider your available budget before you start looking at potential wedding venues.
 There is no point in viewing a $20,000 venue if your budget is only $5,000.
 There are plenty of clever ways to reduce the price of a wedding venue.
 For instance, most popular venues offer massive discounts if you book a midweek date or plan your wedding in the off-season months.
 According to experts at 7centerpieces.com, planning a midweek wedding could slash your total wedding costs by up to half!
 Being flexible with your wedding date may allow you to book a wedding venue that was previously outside of your budget, so it is always worth considering.

 Location is another critical thing to consider when picking a wedding venue.
-Ideally, you want to book a venue that is in a convenient and central location to make it easier for guests to attend.
+Ideally, you want to book a venue that is in a convenient and central location that avoids dangerous roads so you don’t have to make a call to your Youngstown car accident lawyer on your wedding day.
+This will also help to make it easier for guests to attend.
 If you are holding your ceremony at a separate venue, then try to pick a reception venue that is nearby.
 This will help to reduce unnecessary stress or delays on your special day.
 It will also reduce travel costs if you are planning on arranging transportation for your guests between the two venues.

 Most couples want to have outdoor photographs on their wedding day.
 You may also decide to host an outdoor reception or even get married outside in a relaxed outdoor ceremony.
 With that in mind, it is a good idea to choose a venue that offers well-presented grounds and natural scenery.
 You can ensure that your wedding day offers beautiful views by choosing a venue that is located in a rural area.
 For example, wedding venues in Essex offer stunning natural beauty that will impress your guests and provide an ideal backdrop for outdoor wedding photographs.